Differentiable Autoencoding Neural Operator for Interpretable and Integrable Latent Space Modeling: Discussion

 Integrating autoencoders with operator learning frameworks offers significant advantages by facilitating nonlinear dimensionality reduction while enabling mesh-invariant complex input–output function relationships~\cite{seidman2023variational}.
 By incorporating basis functions such as Fourier, Laplacian, or Wavelet functions within the autoencoder, high-dimensional input functions are first projected into a compact, coarse-grid latent space and then mapped to learn complex output functions, guided by either probabilistic or regularized latent objective formulations~\cite{bunker2025autoencoders}.
 Similarly, our DIANO framework employs Fourier functions as a basis layer and performs autoencoding directly in the physical space (via upsampling and downsampling), importantly, without relying on any latent regularization objectives beyond the differentiable physics.
-This encoding-decoding methodology yields interpretable latent embeddings of input functions on a coarse grid.
-As illustrated in Fig.~\ref{fig:dim_red_cylinder}, this approach captures physically meaningful structures, such as vortical features, within the latent space, enabling more structured, one-to-one corresponding and explainable representations.
+This encoding-decoding methodology yields physically meaningful latent embeddings of input functions on a coarse grid.
+As illustrated in Fig.~\ref{fig:dim_red_cylinder}, this approach learns physically meaningful and coherent vortical structures in the latent space, preserving vortical features qualitatively within it and enabling more structured, one-to-one correspondences and explainable representations, while quantitatively the vorticity energy spectra computed from the latent vorticity fields closely agree with those of the ground-truth fields, thereby confirming the physical fidelity of the learned latent representations.